yusanshi/news-recommendation/README.md

 You can verify the results by simply downloading them and running `MODEL_NAME=XXXX python3 src/evaluate.py`.

+> Update: MIND-small dataset has changed and the results may differ with those in the above table.

 ## Credits

 - Dataset by **MI**crosoft **N**ews **D**ataset (MIND), see <https://msnews.github.io/>.